1902 Secretary of State Office

 This room is available as a virtual tour.

-The Secretary of State oversees state elections, the keystone of the public’s participation in the political process.
-They file the campaign statements of all candidates, direct and verify ballot counts, and administer voter registration.
+The Secretary of State is an executive officer whose role directly influences the lives of Californians.
+They oversee state elections, which are an essential part of the public’s participation in the political process.
+The Secretary of State files the campaign statements of all candidates, directs and verifies ballot counts, and administers voter registration.

 Listen to an audio recording about the Historic Secretary of State Office